tinker495/Xtructure/doc/stack.md

 *   **`stack.push(items)`**:
     *   `items` (Xtructurable): An instance or a batch of instances to push onto the stack.
 If a batch is provided, its first dimension is treated as the batch dimension.
-    *   Returns a new `Stack` instance with the items added.
+    *   Returns the updated `Stack` instance.

 *   **`stack.pop(num_items=1)`**:
     *   `num_items` (int): The number of items to pop from the top of the stack.
     *   Returns a tuple containing:
-        1. A new `Stack` instance with the items removed.
+        1. The updated `Stack` instance with the items removed.
         2. The `Xtructurable` containing the popped items.

 *   **`stack.peek(num_items=1)`**: